List of active nationalist parties in Europe: Recent developments

-Estonian General election, March 2019
+Estonian general election, March 2019

 The Conservative People's Party of Estonia is an Estonian far-right political party, founded in 2012.
 During the 2019 Estonian parliamentary election it had the largest gain overall of all parties, increasing their seat count by 12 to a total of 19 seats.
 Its public support is on the rise, according to opinion polls.

-Spanish General election, November 2019
+Spanish general election, November 2019

 Vox is a Spanish right-wing to far-right political party, founded in 2012.
 It obtained, by surprise, 24 seats in the Spanish parliament in the April 2019 election.
 In the November 2019 election Vox obtained 52 seats (an increase) from what it got in early 2019.
 The president of Vox is Santiago Abascal and its general secretary is Javier Ortega Smith.
-Its public support is on the rise, according to results of subsequent regional elections, and opinion polls.
+Its public support was on the rise, according to results of subsequent regional elections, and opinion polls, but it has since stabilized below 15% of the popular vote.

-Hungarian Parliamentary Elections, 3 April 2022
+Hungarian parliamentary elections, 3 April 2022

-Hungary held its General Parliamentary Elections on 3 April 2022, where 199 seats in the National Assembly of Hungary were filled.
+Hungary held its general parliamentary elections on 3 April 2022, where 199 seats in the National Assembly of Hungary were filled.
 Two nationalist parties, emerged with seats in the new Assembly, with the new Prime Minister, Viktor Orban, being from the Fidesz-Christian Democratic People's Party.
 His party gained 135 seats, while the Our Homeland Movement gained 7 seats.
 This put 142 out of 199 seats in the Hungarian National Assembly under the control of nationalist parties..

-Swedish General Elections, 11 September 2022
+Swedish general elections, 11 September 2022

 Sweden held its 2022 Swedish general election on 11 September 2022, where 349 seats in the Riksdag were filled.
-Sweden Democrats Sweden's far-right political party made gains winning 73 seats and becoming the 2nd largest party in Sweden.
+Sweden Democrats Sweden's far-right political party made gains winning 73 seats and becoming the 2nd largest party in Sweden with 20.07%.
+After the election Sweden Democrats joined the government.

+They had two minor nationalist parties run also: Alternative for Sweden and Swedish Resistance Movement.
+However, they got a small percentage of the vote.

-Italian General Elections, 25 September 2022
+Italian general elections, 25 September 2022

-Italy held its General Elections on 25 September 2022, where 400 Deputies were elected to the Lower House and 200 Senators to the Upper House of the Italian Parliament.
-Italy's largest far-right party, the Lega Nord or "League" secured 125 seats in the Chamber of Deputies (Lower House) and 58 seats in the Senate (Upper House).
-The Brothers of Italy, another nationalist party, gained 32 seats in the Chamber of Deputies and 18 seats in the Senate.
+Italy held its general elections on 25 September 2022, where 400 deputies were elected to the lower house and 200 senators to the upper house of the Italian parliament.
+Italy's second largest right-wing party, the Lega Nord or "League" secured 66 seats in the Chamber of Deputies (lower house) and 30 seats in the Senate (upper house).
+The Brothers of Italy, the largest nationalist right-wing party today, obtained 119 seats in the Chamber of Deputies and 65 seats in the Senate.

 Observers commented that the results shifted the geopolitics of the European Union, following far-right gains in France, Spain, and Sweden.
 It was also noted that the election outcome would mark Italy's first far-right-led government and the country's most right-wing government since 1945.